-I’ve always been one of the most expensive home stagers in my city, from the time I started my business, and I’ve never made any apologies about it.
+I’ve always been one of the most expensive home stagers in my city, even when I was just starting out in 2002.
+And I’ve never made any apologies about it.

 Instead of trying to compete on price, which is a big mistake for almost any entrepreneur, I put my energy into marketing myself to be perceived as the expert home stager in my market.
 I wanted people to come to me when they were looking for the best.